Mqtth3w/library-Telegram-bot/README.md

 -  `/setlocation <ISBN10, ISBN13 or ISSN> <New book's location>` changes the book's location to the specified.
 -  `/setprice <ISBN10, ISBN13 or ISSN> <New book's price>` changes the book's price to the specified.
 -  `/setthumbnail <ISBN10, ISBN13 or ISSN> <Thumbnail image link>` changes the book's thumbnail to the specified.
+-  `/addfav <ISBN10, ISBN13 or ISSN>` adds the book to the favorites.
+-  `/delfav <ISBN10, ISBN13 or ISSN>` removes the book from the favorites.

 ### 😊 User
 - Send any text message to search for  books by title in DB.